cf-convention/cf-convention.github.io/faq.md

 * Degree-day integrals are described as integral_of_air_temperature_deficit|excess_wrt_time with a coordinate of air_temperature_threshold.
 * Electromagnetic radiation at particular wavelengths uses a coordinate of radiation_wavelength or radiation_frequency.

 *Suggestion for improvement: add a good example for swath coordinates.
-The ones in http://kitt.llnl.gov/trac/wiki/SatelliteData don't seem quite illustrative.*
+Here is [a tentative example]( https://cfconventions.org/Data/wiki/SatelliteExample1.txt).*

 ### How can I describe a file with multiple time coordinates (e.g., run time AND valid or forecast time)?